yig/graphics101-meshes/README.md

         ./meshes torus 3 3 .25 torus-3-3-.25.obj
         ./meshes cube 2 square-2.obj
         ./meshes cube 10 square-10.obj
+        ./meshes normals angle_weighted cube_binary.obj cube_binary-angle_weighted.obj
+        ./meshes normals_halfedge angle_weighted cube_binary.obj

 * You are encouraged to share blooper images you create while implementing the assignment on Piazza.

 * Create a file named `Notes.txt` in the folder.
 Describe any known issues or extra features.
 Name people in the class who deserve a star for helping you (not by giving your their code!).

-* When done, zip your entire `meshes` directory along with the output subdirectory and your `Notes.txt` file as `hw05_lastname_firstname.zip`.
+* When done, zip your entire `meshes` directory, your `Notes.txt` file, and your `output` directory as `meshes.zip`.
+There is a target named `zip` that will do this for you (`cmake --build . --target zip`) or you can use the `cpack` command from inside your build directory.
+The `zip` target will automatically run the `output` target, whereas you must manually run the `output` target if using `cpack`.
-Do not include your `build` directory.
-It is large and unnecessary.
+If you create the zip file manually, do not include your `build` directory or the `examples` directory.
+They are large and unnecessary.
 Upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code